Tor André Skimmeland Aasheim

 Tor André Skimmeland Aasheim (born 3 March 1996) is a Norwegian footballer who plays as a winger for Stord IL.
-He hails from Stord, and played youth football for IL Solid and Djerv 1919.
+He hails from Stord Municipality, and played youth football for IL Solid and Djerv 1919.
 He also played for every Norway national youth team from under-15 to under-19 level.

 Career

 Aasheim was drafted into the senior squad of FK Haugesund in 2013, and made his first-team debut in April 2014 against Viking.

 In September 2015, he signed a one-year contract with Viking FK.
 He got his debut for Viking in the 9th round against Tromsø IL.
 In July, his contract was extended until 2018.
 He scored his first goal for Viking against Stabæk in the 20th round of the 2016 Tippeligaen.

 On 21 January 2019, Aasheim signed with Bryne FK until 2020.